Genoa

 Genoa in the 1840s

-This steel engraving from the 1840s by William Floyd is based on a drawing by William H Bartlett; it is in our own collection.
+This steel engraving from the 1840s by William Floyd is based on a drawing by William H Bartlett.
+The original copy of this engraving has been donated by us to the Hector Berlioz Museum and they hold the copyright for it.

 Copyright notice: The texts, photos, images and musical scores on all pages of this site are covered by UK Law and International Law.
 All rights of publication or reproduction of this material in any form, including Web page use, are reserved.
 Their use without our explicit permission is illegal.